darioegb/ngx-translate-routes/README.md

 ## Features

-- This service translate title and route path.
+- This service translates titles and route paths.
+- Supports language in the path for route translations.

 ## Dependencies